rotati/rails-docker-kubernetes-ECS-example/README.md

 I added a `.dockerignore` file and configure it.

+I added a `push.sh` file for building and pushing the Docker image to Docker Hub.

 ### Starting the app

 Prerequisites are that you have Git client installed and have cloned this repo.
 You also need Docker for Mac installed.